Surya-2k4/College-Projects/README.md

 ### 5. 🖼️ PDF to Image Converter - Turn PDFs into Stunning Images with Python! 📂
 Transform your PDFs into image files effortlessly!
 With this Python-based PDF to Image Converter, simply provide the PDF path in the command line, and watch as each page is saved as an image. 📥 The images are neatly organized in your downloads directory under a folder named after the PDF.

-### 6. 💰 All-in-One Finance Calculator- Simplify your finances with this Python-based tool!📊
+### 6. 💰 All-in-One Finance Calculator- Simplify your finances with this Python-based tool! 📊
 Whether you're calculating your SIP, Loan EMI, ROI, or Interest values, this tool offers a simple, minimalistic design powered by Tkinter.
 It's the perfect way to streamline your financial planning, all from one neat interface!

-### 7. 🎉 Event Management System - Seamlessly manage your events with this Java-powered desktop app! 🗓️
+### 7. 🎉 Event Manager - Organize events effortlessly! 🗓️
 Easily add, view, update, delete, and search events with a user-friendly Swing-based interface.
 Export event data to CSV, categorize events by status, and keep everything organized effortlessly.
 Perfect for efficient event planning!